fbpx

 pouring vanilla syrup into hot milk

-Heat the milk with vanilla syrup (and maple syrup, if using) until hot and steaming but not boiling.
+Step 2 - Heat your milk of choice with the vanilla (and maple/agave, if using) until hot but not boiling.

 frothing milk with a hand frother